-Well, this is what happens when you you go down the brush painting rabbit hole.
+Well, this is what happens when you go down the brush painting rabbit hole.

 It started with watching Foxx on ModelMaking Guru build an airbrush free Gundam.
 That intrigued me a bit, the idea of brush painting.
 And in that video, he mentioned this fellow named Lincoln Wright, of Paint On Plastic, who is a master of brush painting.
 So I checked him out too.
 Of course, seeking more brush painting videos, I ran into Warhammer 40K.
 And Duncan “Two Thin Coats” Rhodes of Warhammer TV.

-Suffice to say, a well-timed Amazon gift card Christmas present later, I found myself happily building away on one of Games Workshop’s kits.
+Suffice to say, a well-timed Amazon gift card, given as a Christmas present, was quickly exhausted, and I found myself happily building away on one of Games Workshop’s kits.
 They are designed for ease of brush painting.

 And yes, it’s all designed (in part) to get your money.
 You could use any paints.
-But these work astoundingly well for brush painting.
-They’re not replacing my Tamiya, Vallejo, and Ammo of Mig colors.
-But I’m not going to be shy about buying them for any 40K projects (and there will be more) because they work so very, very well.
+But these work very well for brush painting.
+They’re not replacing my Tamiya and Vallejo colors.
+But I’m not going to be shy about buying them for any 40K projects (and there will be more) because they work so nicely.

 I started with the interior of this kit, applying a base of Leadbelcher over Badger Stynylrez black primer.
 (No, it wasn’t GW primer, but I did apply it chaotically, so….)
-With the lead properly belched- in two thin coats of course- I followed up with a shade of Nuln Oil.
-This was followed by a drybrush of Runefang Steel.
-The leather sets were painted in the “triumvirate” of Rhinox Hide as a base, Doombull Brown as a layer, and Tuskgor Fur as a highlight.
+With the lead properly belched – in two thin coats of course – I followed up with a shade of Nuln Oil.
+Next came a quick drybrush of Runefang Steel.
+The leather seats were painted in the “triumvirate” of Rhinox Hide as a base, Doombull Brown as a layer, and Tuskgor Fur as a highlight.
 Agrax Earthshade was used as a shade.

-These aren’t going to move me away from Gundam by any stretch.
-If nothing else, the premium price GW charges for much of their stuff will dictate that.
-And I do love my Gunpla.
+These aren’t going to move me away entirely from other genres by any stretch.
+If nothing else, the premium price Games Workshop charges for much of their stuff will dictate that.

 But these will be finding their way on to my workbench with some frequency.
-They are very over the top, very simple to build and painy, and so far- loads of fun.
-(And I don’t even bother with the gaming….)
+They are very over the top, very simple to build and paint, and so far – loads of fun.

 Next up: the exterior, painted, in two thin costs! 🙂